mregungor/Coarse-Segmentation-with-GDD-Clustering/README.md

 ### <strong>[Please cite as]:</strong>
->  EGüngör, E., & Özmen, A. (2020).
+>  Güngör, E., & Özmen, A. (2020).
 Coarse Segmentation With GDD Clustering Using Color and Spatial Data.
 IEEE Access, 8, 144880-144891.

 <br>